Sharifa1/Sharifa1/README.md

 ### Hi there 👋
 I am Sharifa.
-I am potential full stack web developer
+I am passionate full stack web developer willing to learn more skills to develop myself